aldojacopovirno/campania-cop-platform/README.md

 > Made with ❤️ for AI4Purpose Hackathon by Codemotion.

-Campania COP (Common Operating Picture) Platform is an advanced operational dashboard for real-time risk monitoring and management in the Campania region.
+Campania COP (Common Operating Picture) Platform is an operational dashboard for real-time risk monitoring and management in the Campania region.
 Built with **React 19**, **Vite**, **TypeScript**, and **Tailwind CSS**, the platform provides operators with a unified view of the territorial situation, integrating critical data on seismic activity, hydrogeological risk, and healthcare facility status.

 ## Key Features